JC-WebD/JC-WebD/README.md

 - 👋 Hi, I’m @JC-WebD
-- 👀 I’m interested in Open Source and Arduino Projects
+- 👀 I’m interested in Open Source Projects
-- 🌱 I’m currently learning Java and Wed Development (full-stack) following The Odin Project
+- 🌱 I’m currently learning on the OSSU Curriculum
-- 💞️ I’m looking to collaborate on Web Development projects
 - 📫 How to reach me jcramosp68@gmail.com

 <!---